rubensgomes/vuejs-rgsite/PROJ_SETUP.md

 * A user GitHub Page is being set up as follows:

-1. Created new public repository named "rubensgomes.github.io" to be used to publish this User GitHub Page site: <https://rubensgomes.github.io/vuerg>
+1. Create new public repository named "rubensgomes.github.io" to be used to publish this User GitHub Page site: <https://rubensgomes.github.io/rgsite>
 2. A branch 'gh-pages' will be initialized during build (deploy.sh) in order to deploy to GitHub Pages.
 3. Configure the project GitHub 'Settings', under the 'GitHub Pages' to use